khanasifhere/crop_pred_ml/README.md

 5. Open a pull request.

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Asif](LICENSE).

 ## Acknowledgments
 - Inspired by agricultural applications of machine learning.
 - Special thanks to open-source contributors and the data providers.

 ## Contact
-For any queries or feedback, please contact the repository owner at [your-email@example.com].
+For any queries or feedback, please contact the repository owner at [khanaasif1065@gmail.com].